roncli/roncli.com/README.md

         npm install

 4. Apply the following patches.
-This is temporary until these projects accept these pull requests.
+This is temporary until these projects accept these pull requests and release a new version.
     - [joeybaker/remapify Pull Request 7](https://github.com/joeybaker/remapify/pull/7) - Required to allow browserify to find rendr's client and shared modules.
+(This has yet to be accepted by remapify.)
     - [rendrjs/rendr Pull Request 379](https://github.com/rendrjs/rendr/pull/379) - Required to allow rendr to work with express.
+(This has been accepted by rendr, but a new version with the update hasn't been released yet.)
 5. Add /roncli.com/server/privateConfig.js with the following data:

         module.exports = {